 You probably heard the word entrepreneurship being thrown around a lot, usually around business conversations.
 Every third person you meet claims to be an entrepreneur, regardless of their field.
 But what exactly is the definition of entrepreneurship?
 Before getting to that it’s important to know what it’s not.
 First, Entrepreneurship isn’t a young concept as it may seem.
 The word itself is of French origin dating back to the 18th century.
 Entrepreneurship is not a loose term that anyone can adopt.
 There are certain parameters that define an entrepreneur.
-It’s definitely not a synonym for unemployed.
+It’s definitely not a synonym for the unemployed.
 The business world is brutal with no room for those who have nothing to offer.
 Then how do those “entrepreneurs” who don’t fit in a conventional niche or business field often do so well?

 Definition of Entrepreneurship

 It’s the process of building a new business, from the ground up, by introducing a new idea or concept.
 Most of the time these businesses start small but always aim for expansion.
-These business ventures are risky, because they are based solely on untried products or services.
+These business ventures are risky because they are based solely on untried products or services.
 The people who take these risks are called entrepreneurs.
 People often confuse it with small businesses, due to the fact that they almost always start small.
 However, not all small businesses necessarily introduce new products or are ambitious enough to qualify as entrepreneurship.

 Joseph Schumpeter, a famous economist, once identified the definition of entrepreneurship as “creative destruction.”
 Creative because they gave birth to new concepts and ideas.
 Destructive because they rendered old industries outdated and therefore destroyed them.
-This makes a way of constantly refreshing the market, and an adaptive tool for every economy.
+This makes a way of constantly refreshing the market and an adaptive tool for every economy.

 ALSO SEE: 10 Entrepreneurship Ideas

-Role in Economy
+Role in the Economy

-Entrepreneurs is now considered to play a vital role in every economy.
+Entrepreneurs are now considered to play a vital role in every economy.
 This wasn’t always the case, however.
 Until recently, they were thought to offer very little to the economy as they mostly started small.
 It wasn’t until the Austrian school of economics recognized entrepreneurship as the driving force of every economy, in the 1800s.
 This is simply because a society’s progress is measured by how much it allows and encourages new ventures and ideas.
-The facts are: products get outdated (some quicker than others) and this leaves an ever expanding gap between supply and demand.
+The facts are: products get outdated (some quicker than others) and this leaves an ever-expanding gap between supply and demand.
 The only way to fill this gap is through entrepreneurship and creating new products.

 Simply coming up with a new approach or idea for a product doesn’t fulfil the definition of an entrepreneur.
 One must be willing to take certain responsibilities that define entrepreneurship.
 These responsibilities include:

-- Making business plans: This includes a complete mapping of the exact steps to be taken from product development, sales and making profit.
+- Making business plans: This includes a complete mapping of the exact steps to be taken from product development, sales and making a profit.

 - Financing: An entrepreneur has to find ways to provide the funds needed to start working towards their goal.